Phillipson warns divided Labour cannot win as she vies to become deputy leader

 Ms Phillipson promised to give party members a “strong voice” at the Cabinet table if picked.

-“My message to Labour members is simple: I want to unite our party to deliver change so we can beat Reform at the next election and get a second Labour term,” she wrote in The Mirror as she prepares to launch her campaign.
+“My message to Labour members is simple: I want to unite our party to deliver change so we can beat Reform at the next election and get a second Labour term,” she wrote in The Mirror as she prepares to launch her campaign with a rally on Sunday.

 She vowed to keep up Ms Rayner’s “campaigning role” as deputy leader, saying the party cannot afford to “reopen old wounds” and become divided again.